DrCuis/Technical/MiscProgramming/BestPractices.md

 # Best Practices in Cuis Smalltalk

-This document is meant to shine some light on certain practices within Cuis which we recommend following for various reasons.
-It tries to help to understand some not so obvious design decisions without linking to the cuis-dev mailinglist.
+This document is meant to shine some light on certain practices within Cuis that we recommend following for various reasons.
+It tries to help readers understand some less obvious design decisions without linking to the cuis-dev mailing list.

 # Message Conventions

-This section deals with message sending, the format of certain messages and what message is supposed to be used when.
+This section deals with message sending, the format of certain messages, and what message is supposed to be used when.

 ## Replace `#respondsTo:` with `#is:`